jorgefuertes/executor/README.md

 This is a small program just made to run any shell commands with visual feedback, timing and some other features, giving it a better and professional look.

-This is not intended to be an alternative to `make` or `task`, is just a complement.
-When your `make` output is too much to understand something, `executor` helps you to see, in a single look, if everithing goes ok.
+This is not intended to be an alternative to `make` or `task`, this is just a complement.
+When your `make` output is too much to understand, `executor` helps you to see, in a single look, if everything goes ok.

 ### Output shading

-Executor hides the standard and error output, showing it on error or as instructed via command line flags.
+Executor hides the standard and error output, displaying it only on error or as instructed via command line flags.

 ### Not interactive mode